Artists work with locals to complete downtown mural - Middlesboro News

 While largely the work of Greetings Tour Murals, there were additional artists involved in the creation of the work.

-“Everywhere we go we try to collaborate a bit with locals,” Bing said.
+“Everywhere we go we try to collaborate a bit with locals,” Ving said.
 “In this case, we had some of our friends from Louisville come and help.”

 Beggs added that additional artists are part of a Louisville artists collective which operates under the moniker Often Seen Rarely Spoken.

-Bing mentioned that while Middlesboro is the smallest city they have visited, it’s also been the largest wall ron which they have worked.
+Bing mentioned that while Middlesboro is the smallest city they have visited, it’s also been the largest wall on which they have worked.

 “It’s been great hearing the history of the town,” Beggs said.
 “Everyone stops by to tell us the story of how they grew up here and why they stay.
 It’s been good to get to know people around town.”